ga-wdi-lessons/js-events-callbacks/readme.md

 * Can we not pass in the word "event" as an argument to an event listener?
 * Is there a better example than `<a>` to demonstrate default event behavior (e.g., button)?
 * Add more sample quiz questions
+* Sections to remove (in order of least importance)...
+  * Konami Code
+  * Drag and Drop
+  * Timing / Async
+* What does the cash register exercise test?

 # Events and Callbacks